20ghrrdll/20ghrrdll.github.io/public/blog-posts/posts/06-06-24-mm-data-the-first-hurdle.md

 ### The Problem

 The data that Manuscript Mate hinges on does not exist in any existing free API.
-The goal of app is a searchable catalog of fiction works, so that means a lot of data on books.
+The goal of the app is a searchable catalog of fiction works, so that means a lot of data on books.
 There are a handful of book-related APIs, but they all have some limitation.
 Some only have a small subset of books, some require signing up for a larger affiliate program,  and some are paid.
 Regardless, they don't seem to have the data the application depends on.
 So how have I built up a demo dataset?

 Manually.